MicrosoftDocs/quantum-docs/articles/install-update-qdk.md

 ## Update the Azure Quantum Python packages

 > [!IMPORTANT]
-> If you are updating from a previous Qiskit environment, see [Update the azure-quantum package with Qiskit support](xref:microsoft.quantum.update-qdk#update-azure-quantum-with-qiskit-support).
+> If you are updating from a previous Qiskit environment, see [Update the azure-quantum package with Qiskit support in a virtual Python environment (recommended)](#update-the-azure-quantum-package-with-qiskit-support-in-a-virtual-python-environment-recommended).

 1. Update to the latest `qsharp` and `azure-quantum` Python packages by using the package installer for Python (pip).